annie0sc/gdp-happy-health/design-architecture/meeting.md

 # Scrum Meeting: 09/14/20
 Scheduled Zoom meeting on 09/14/20 at 9PM
 Discusion:
-- Prppose name for app
+- Propose name for app
 - Needs to work on client feedback
 - Assigned new tasks in jira as per discussion
 - Testing tools & technologies